-* Part-time registration only for those who are restricted to part-time studies for reasons of disability or family responsibilities
+* Part-time registration only for those who are restricted to part-time studies for reasons of disability or family responsibilities.

-Acceptance or Refusal of Award (New Award Holders Only)
+Acceptance or Refusal of Award

-- You must notify NSERC by the deadline date indicated in your Notice of Award of your decision to accept or refuse the award by completing an Acceptance or Refusal of Award (Form 1A).
+- You must notify NSERC by the deadline date indicated in your Notice of Award of your decision to accept or decline the award by completing an Acceptance or Refusal of Award (Form 1A).